 Crossed Tracks (Roman de gare): French film about a bestselling mystery writer accused of murdering her ghostwriter.
 Many twists and turns in the plot.
 Directed by Claude Lelouch.
 Great cast features Fanny Ardant.
 Kanopy.

 Decision to Leave: Korean film noir about a detective investigating a death that might or might not be accidental.
 He becomes much too involved with the wife of the deceased, who is a suspect in her husband’s fatal fall.
 Beautifully done in every respect.
-Still in theaters.
+Amazon Prime.

 The Dig: Beautifully set in an arts and crafts English country house, this drama with Ralph Fiennes, Carey Mulligan, and a great supporting cast is a surprisingly dramatic true story of an archaeological dig in the days right before World War II.
 Netflix.